Cannabis Companion Planting

 Catnip is an invasive plant, being part of the mint family its root system develops with rhizomes and quickly smother your other plants roots, so plant it in a seperate pot!

-Image credit : Neuroscience News
+Image credit to Neuroscience News

 Chrysanthemum, also known as mums or chrysanth, is a annual flowering plant of the Astaraceae family (daisies, sunflowers, …).
 Native from northeastern Europe and East Asia it has been cultivated since at least the 15th century BC.

 Companion planting with Chrysanthemum is mainly done for pest repelling purposes.
-Having them in your garden will keep away ticks, lice, silverfish, roaches, bedbugs and more since they contain natural insecticides 🙂 Â
+Having them in your garden will keep away ticks, lice, silverfish, roaches, bedbugs and more since they contain natural insecticides 🙂

 Be careful if you’re trying to attract pollinating insects as Chrysanthemum will also repel them.

-Image credit : Nature and Garden
+Image credit to Nature and garden

 Clovers, also known as trefoil are part of the legume (or pea) family.
 With over 300 different species, this plant can be found almost all around the world.
-In the right conditions, clovers can be evergreen and are perfect to create a base for soil structure.Â
+In the right conditions, clovers can be evergreen and are perfect to create a base for soil structure.

-Clovers are great for companion planting as they can be beneficial on different levels.
-First, as a small her herbaceous plant, it’s great to improve soil structure, improve water penetration, reduce evaporation and keep away unwanted plants (“weeds”).
+1. As a small her herbaceous plant, it’s great to improve soil structure, improve water penetration, reduce evaporation and keep away unwanted plants (“weeds”).

-Second, as legumes, they fix nitrogen into the soil improving global levels and helping out its neighbors.
+2. As legumes, they fix nitrogen into the soil improving global levels and helping out its neighbors.

-Third, clovers are an abundant crop perfect to create regular Nitrogen teas.
+3. Clovers are an abundant crop perfect to create regular Nitrogen teas.

-And finally, clovers attract beneficial predators and pollinators, especially when flowering.
+4. And finally, clovers attract beneficial predators and pollinators, especially when flowering.

 Nutrients provided by Clovers